ucb-bar/chipyard/docs/Advanced-Usage/Heterogeneous-SoCs.rst

       new WithHeterCoresSetup ++
       new freechips.rocketchip.system.BaseConfig)

-Note, in this setup you most likely dont need the ``WithRenumberHarts`` mixin since you have to assign the ``hartId`` of each tile in the params yourself.
+Note, in this setup you most likely don't need the ``WithRenumberHarts`` mixin since you have to assign the ``hartId`` of each tile in the tile parameters yourself.

 Adding Hwachas
 -------------------------------------------